 RETURNS status, [subscription], and [lastModifiedTime]

-This operation subscribes a requester for document event notifications based on the supplied filter.
-Notifications will be delivered to the requester’s protocol endpoint specified in the callback parameter.
-This operation returns the newly created subscription including the provider generated subscription id, and the lastModifiedTime indicating the time the subscription was created.
+This operation subscribes a DDS requester for document event notifications based on the supplied filter.
+Notifications will be delivered to the DDS requester’s protocol endpoint specified in the callback parameter.
+This operation returns the newly created subscription including the DDS provider generated subscription id, and the lastModifiedTime indicating the time the subscription was created.

-Once a subscription has been successfully created on the provider, the provider will immediately send notifications for all documents matching the filter criteria excluding the event filter (consider the event filter is set to All).
+Once a subscription has been successfully created on the DDS provider, the provider will immediately send notifications for all documents matching the filter criteria excluding the event filter (In this case it consider that the event filter is set to All).
 This allows a DDS requester to initialize its local cache by getting a complete list of existing documents they are interested in monitoring.
 For example, if the event filter had been set to New for all documents, then this initialization behavior will send all matching documents as if they were just discovered.

 requesterId - The identifier that the requesting client would like to use for unique identification.
 An NSA must use its unique NSA identifier for the requesterId.

-callback – The DDS requester’s protocol endpoint that will receive the notifications delivered for this subscription.
+callback – The DDS requester’s endpoint that will receive the notifications delivered for this subscription.

 filter - The filter criteria to apply to document events to determine if a notification should be sent to the client.

+In response to this operation the following information is returned:

+status – A status indication as to whether the operation was successful or failed.
+For the case of operation failure informative error information must be provided.

+subscription – The created subscription from within the DDS.

+lastModifiedTime – The time within the DDS provider that this subscription was created.

 editSubscription(id, requesterId, callback, filter)